guigrpa/mady/README.md

 Some examples of MessageFormat messages are given above ([more here](https://messageformat.github.io/guide/)), but this does not even scratch the surface of what is enabled by this standard.

-## Internals

-Mady is built with [React](https://facebook.github.io/react/) and [Relay](https://facebook.github.io/relay/), and is fully server-side-rendered.
-It was built as a proof-of-concept for the latest web technologies.

 ## [Changelog](https://github.com/guigrpa/mady/blob/master/CHANGELOG.md)

 ## Why _Mady_?